Research Experience for Teachers

 Northwestern University, Evanston Campus

 Does the idea of gaining research experience at a university lab sound exciting to you?
-The Research Experience for Teachers is a 2 week, paid program that gives outstanding teachers the opportunity to conduct experiments with researchers from Northwestern University's Center for Synthetic Biology and work on curriculum development with Baxter Center staff.
+The Baxter Center's Research Experience for Teachers (RET) is a 2-week paid program that gives local teachers the opportunity to participate in a "tasting menu" of experiments with researchers from Northwestern University's Center for Synthetic Biology and work on classroom materials development with Baxter Center staff.
+Pending grant renewal, the 2025 RET will run July 21-August 1 on Northwestern's Evanston campus.
+(Check out a story about the 2024 RET here!)

 Synthetic biology uses tools and concepts from physics, engineering, and computer science to build new biological systems.
 Much of synthetic biology research focuses on reprogramming cells by changing their DNA.
 Once reprogrammed, cells can take on new, specialized purposes, such as creating sustainable chemicals, next generation materials, or targeted therapeutics.